UM-Myeloma-Genomics/GCP_MM/README.md

 Contains code for genomic classification and inidividualized prognosis based on a training cohort of 1933 patients and validated on GMMG-HD6 cohort.

 Copyright © 2023 [University of Miami].
-All Rights Reserved - Available for research and non-commercial uses only.
+All Rights Reserved - Available for research & non-commercial uses only.